 What happened in the olden days?

 My guess is that generally people who used these tools to earn a living did not spend hours polishing the backs of their plane irons.
-I do not have a lot of evidence for this, other than a not particularly scientific survey of the old irons I own (only 2 of about 20 show any signs of having being flattened) – obviously this is a small sample, and of course there is no way to know if they were ever used by a professional tradesman.
+I do not have a lot of evidence for this, other than a not particularly scientific survey of the old irons I own (only 2 of about 20 show any signs of having being flattened) .
+Obviously this is a small sample and of course there is no way to know if they were ever used by a professional tradesman.
 I also have not been able to find any specific instructions in old wood working tomes about flattening the backs of plane irons, although they are all full of advice on sharpening the bevel.
-Although none of this is proof one way or the other, but it seems to me that a plausible explanation for the lack of evidence supporting ye-olde-back-flattening is that it rarely happened.
+Obviously none of this is concrete proof one way or the other, but it seems to me that a plausible explanation for the lack of evidence supporting ye-olde-back-flattening is that it rarely happened.

 What could be the explanation for this?
-Quite possibly it was just a fact that irons generally left the factory already ground “flat enough” requiring little work and that, where manufacturing problems did need adjusting for, the owner would spend the minimal amount of time possible to correct it (e.g by simply raising the iron ever so slightly when removing the burr) or would simply reject them.
+Quite possibly it was just a fact that irons generally left the factory already ground “flat enough” requiring little work and that, where manufacturing problems did need adjusting for, the owner would spend the minimal amount of time possible to correct it (e.g by raising the iron ever so slightly when removing the burr) or would simply reject them.

-Read part II to find out about working on the bevel and creating a sharp edge.
+Read here to find out about working on the bevel and creating a sharp edge.

 UPDATE February 2017

-I am in the process of watching Richard Maquire’s very entertaining video series on sharpening and have learned several new things – the first of which is you can significantly reduce the flattening time by using a hammer to carefully move the metal of the blade to remove low points.
+I am in the process of watching Richard Maquire’s entertaining video series on sharpening and have learned several new things, the first of which is you can significantly reduce the flattening time by using a hammer to carefully move the metal of the blade to remove low points.
 For instance, where the corners have been rounded over by a previous owner, he gently taps the very tips to bring them back in line with the rest of the face.
-Based on my experience using only stones to get the face flat this can save hours of work.
-To prove the point he prepares an old Record iron ‘live’ while explaining how he goes about it, reducing an exercise that has taken me hours in the past to about 10 mins.
+Based on my experience using only sandpaper and stones to get the face flat this can save hours of work.
+To prove the point he prepares an old Record iron ‘live’ while explaining how he goes about it, reducing an exercise that has taken me hours to about 10 mins.

 He also explains that the typical ‘humps’ you find on the faces of old plane irons have generally been introduced over the years as the blades take on the shape of the (usually unflat) stones used to keep them sharp.